 Where are you headed?

 Caravans work best at caravan parks, where you can hook up to power and water.
-These are a good option if you have kids, as there will be additional showers and toilets, plus some equipment to play on.
+These are a good option if you have kids, as there will generally be additional showers and toilets, plus some equipment to play on.

-A campervan may work better for ‘off-grid’ travels but of course you will need your own power generator and water supply.
+A campervan may work better for ‘off-grid’ travels, but of course, you will need your own power generator and water supply.